-- Systemic sclerosis (SS) is a proliferative vasculopathy associated with systemic fibrosis and significant organ damage. - Skin induration and thickening accompanied by various degrees of tissue fibrosis and chronic inflammatory infiltration in numerous visceral organs.
+- The term systemic sclerosis (SS) is used to describe a systemic disease characterized by skin induration and thickening accompanied by various degrees of tissue fibrosis and chronic inflammatory infiltration in numerous visceral organs, prominent fibroproliferative vasculopathy, humoral and cellular immune alterations. - Robert H. Goetz described the concept of scleroderma as a systemic disease in 1945.